JamaicaF/cloudcast/README.md

 # Features in the Making:

 Cloudcast is an actively maintained application, and in the future, I plan to:
-- Add user profiles containing links and playback options for all of a user's uploaded audio content
 - Implement audio queuing and uninterrupted audio streaming
+- Add users comments and/or the ability to favorite Cloudcast programs
 - Include options for users to add genre tags and artist attribute metadata to their audio programs
 - Display audio metadata information during audio playback
-- Add users comments and/or the ability to favorite Cloudcast programs